Allar/fuckstealingart/content/opensea/_index.md

 1. You will need a link to the OpenSea.io hosted image.
 Literally right click your image and hit `Copy Address`.
 If this is not possible with your art, this method may not work for you.
 1. You will have to give Google a name and email address.

+### What Will Happen?

+Hopefully within a short timeframe, hopefully in less than a week (but many have reported resolutions in a matter of a day or two), Google will remove the image from their cloud and OpenSea.io will no longer display your art for that NFT.

 ### Google Automated Takedown

 Google has an automated support system for this.
 You can find their system at the following link: